StatStudent888/CRTstar/README.md

-# This is the implementation of CRT*, which leverages internal, external, and unlabeled data to perform conditional independence test for the internal cohort.
+# This is the implementation of CRT*, which leverages internal, external, and unlabeled data to test conditional independence for the internal cohort.